Vangelis Vlachos: Managerial career

-Vlachos started his coaching career from AE Vouliagmenis in 1993.
-In 1994 he was the manager of Panathinaikos U20, where he was promoted the following season as the assistant manager of the men's team.
+Vlachos started his managerial career from AE Vouliagmeni in 1993.
+In 1994 he was the manager of Panathinaikos U20, where he was promoted the following season as the assistant manager of the senior team.
 In 1999 he coached Kavala until December and then Skoda Xanthi, where he remained for a season.
-In 2000 he took over as coach of Panachaiki and in 2001 of Apollo Kalamarias.
+In 2000 he took charge as manager of Panachaiki and in 2001 of Apollo Kalamarias.
 In 2002 he had a brief spell at Fostiras and in the same season he continued in Kallithea.
 In 2003 he took over Ionikos, from which he left in 2005, to continue in OFI, while in 2006 he had a short spell at Panionios and after the end of his term there, he retired for three years due to family obligations.

 He returned to coaching in October 2009 with Asteras Tripolis, where he remained until the middle of January 2011.
-After one and a half season, he took over the financially ruined AEK Athens in 2012, with Mavros as president in an effort to keep the club in the category.
+After one and a half season, he took over the financially ruined AEK Athens in 2012, with Mavros as president in an effort to keep the club in the division.
 He was sacked after four months at the club.

 In January 2015, he was announced by AEL Kalloni, where he stayed for a brief period.
-In June 2022 he was hired by AE Mykonos.
+From 2022 to 2024 he was hired by A.E.
+Mykonos.